-Wendy Federman is a six-time Tony Award, five-time Drama Desk Award, Drama League Award, and Outer Critics Circle Award winning producer.
+Wendy Federman is a 15-time Tony Award winning theatre and film producer.
+She has also received two Olivier Awards, 15 Drama Desk Awards, 22 Outer Critics Circle Awards, and 19 Drama League Awards for many of her 100 co-productions.
+She is also a three-time GLAAD Media Award Winner for her co-productions, The Inheritance, Company, & Thoughts of a Colored Man.
 It’s no surprise that Wendy became part of the Broadway world as she comes from a family who was firmly entrenched in the theatre and entertainment industry.
-Her mother and aunt performed on radio, television, movies and the Broadway stage from the 1930s through the ‘60s, while her uncle, Paul Frees, was the voice of Boris Badanov, the Jolly Green Giant, and the Pillsbury Doughboy.
-She named her production company in memory of her famous uncle, whose biography was entitled “Welcome, Foolish Mortals,” recalls: “My aunt left NYC for L.A. to make a movie in 1948 and had a career spanning almost 50 years as an actress, top agent and pre-eminent vocal coach.”
+Her mother and aunt performed on radio, television, movies, and the Broadway stage from the 1930s through the ‘60s, while her uncle, Paul Frees, was the voice of Boris Badanov, the Jolly Green Giant, and the Pillsbury Doughboy.
+She named her production company in memory of her famous uncle, whose biography was entitled “Welcome, Foolish Mortals.”

-Inspired by her family’s colorful history, Wendy began her own theatrical career studying dance, singing, acting, piano and guitar at a very young age.
-Growing up in a home whose walls echoed the sounds of her mother’s beautiful soprano voice, Wendy began her own theatrical career studying dance, singing, acting, piano and guitar at a very young age.
+Inspired by her family’s colorful history and growing up in a home whose walls echoed the sounds of her mother’s beautiful soprano voice, Wendy began her own theatrical career studying dance, singing, acting, piano, and guitar at a very young age.
 She dedicates every new production to the memory of her mother.
 Wendy began her theatrical life intending to be a performer, but she always had an eye for business.
 While earning a degree in behavioral science and management from New York University, Wendy would work behind the desk at her father’s office.
 This didn’t stop her from taking acting classes and attending auditions.
-However, when her father suddenly died at 60, she gave up her theatrical dreams: following the motto, “family first,” she joined her brother to become the third generation owner and operator of a global floral ribbon manufacturing and importing company.
+However, when her father suddenly died at 60, she gave up her theatrical dreams: following the motto, “family first,” she joined her brother to become the third-generation owner and operator of a global floral ribbon manufacturing and importing company.

 Theatre will always be Wendy’s first love, and as luck would have it, the father of a child in her son’s playgroup happened to own two off-Broadway theatres.
-He realized Wendy’s passion and understanding for the theatre world, eventually asking her to co-produce the National Tour of Legends, starring Joan Collins and Linda Evans.
-After her first Producer credit, Wendy has not stop producing shows since.
+He realized Wendy’s passion and understanding of the theatre world, eventually asking her to co-produce the National Tour of Legends!, starring Joan Collins and Linda Evans.
+Since her first Producer credit, Wendy has not stopped producing shows.
 Today, this Tony Award winner is a fixture amongst the “who’s who” of Broadway insiders.
-Wendy is constantly attending readings and workshops of new and revival materials while travelling throughout the United States and London to looking for that special play or musical that may have Broadway potential.
+Wendy is constantly attending readings and workshops of new and revival materials while traveling throughout the United States and London to look for that special play or musical that may have Broadway potential.
 In the little down time she has, Wendy reads through the numerous play submissions that arrive through the mail.